 Best Roller Hockey Gloves

 Roller hockey is a game of speed and finesse.
 It doesn’t allow the bone crushing hits and physicality you see in its ice counter part.
-You need to be able to feel the puck better and dangle easier. making getting the right roller hockey gloves is imperative.
+You need to be able to feel the puck better and dangle easier. making getting the right roller hockey gloves imperative.

 What should you look for in a roller hockey glove?